FoFabien/EPUBServer/README.md

 # EPUBServer
-Simple Python Server to read epub files from a device (computer, phone, etc...) on the same network using a web browser.
+Simple Python Server to read EPUB files from any device (computer, phone, etc...) on the same network using a web browser.
+It also supports CBZ and ZIP files containing images.
+PDF are NOT supported.

 ### Installation
 1. [Python](https://www.python.org/downloads/) must be installed on the device acting like the server.
 It has been tested with Python 3.11.